 - Advocacy with law enforcement, court personnel, and legal services

 Although court advocates cannot provide legal advice or representation for clients in civil and criminal cases, advocates can connect clients with legal services.
-SERV works with South Jersey Legal Services to provide free legal advice and representation to victims of sexual assault.
+SERV works with a variety of local organizations that can provide free legal advice and representation to victims of sexual assault based on their specific needs.

 Accompaniments to the Hospital

 Our Sexual Violence Advocates will be with victims every step of the way, including accompaniments to the hospital following an assault.
 They will help victims understand what to expect during their exam and act as a support system following their visit.
-The Sexual Assault Forensic Exam (SAFE) Kit – formally known as The Rape Kit – is a tool that medical staff use to collect evidence and learn how to best care for the victim in the aftermath of a sexual assault.
-Click on the links below to learn more about The SAFE Kit process.
+The Sexual Assault Forensic Exam (SAFE) Kit – also known as a Rape Kit – is a tool that medical staff use to collect evidence and learn how to best care for the victim in the aftermath of a sexual assault.
+Click on the links below to learn more about the SAFE Kit process.

 WARNING: The articles may contain graphic descriptions of the process.

-SERV offers ongoing support groups to survivors and can help connect survivors with other support groups within the community.
+SERV offers ongoing support groups to adult survivors of sexual violence and their loved ones, and SERV can also help connect you with other suitable support groups within the community.
+To register for group counseling, contact [email protected], or check our event calendar for the latest information.